From Florence to the French Court- The Royal History of Gelato

-Gelateria dei Neri: Known for its rich flavors and creamy texture, this gelateria is a local favorite.
+2. Gelateria dei Neri: Famous for its incredibly rich and creamy textures.

-La Carraia: Renowned for its silky gelato and innovative flavor combinations.
+3. La Carraia: Renowned for silky consistency and scenic views by the bridge.

 Conclusion